What the End of the Covid Public Health Emergency Could Mean for You

 With the acute phase of the Covid-19 pandemic fading even as the coronavirus persists and evolves, a new normal is taking shape around the world.

-The emergency expires in May, complicating access to tests and treatment in the U.S.
+The emergency expired May 11, complicating access to tests and treatment in the U.S.

 By Dani Blum